-- o Competent individuals who are adequately trained and supervised provide behavioral health services.
-Behavioral health services utilize treatment modalities and programs that are evidenced based and supported by Substance Abuse and Mental Health Services Administration (SAMSHA) or other nationally recognized organizations.
-Behavioral health service plans identify and appropriately address behavioral symptoms that are reactions to death of a family member, abuse or neglect, learning disorders, and other similar traumatic or frightening circumstances, substance abuse problems, the specialized behavioral health needs of children who are developmentally disabled, maladaptive sexual behavior, including abusive conduct and risky behavior, and the need for stability and the need to promote permanency in member's lives, especially members in foster care.
-Behavioral Health Services are continuously evaluated and modified if ineffective in achieving desired outcomes. - Most appropriate setting Children are provided behavioral health services in their home and community to the extent possible.
+- are developmentally disabled, maladaptive sexual behavior, including abusive conduct and risky behavior, and the need for stability and the need to promote permanency in class member's lives, especially class members in foster care.
+Behavioral Health Services are continuously evaluated and modified if ineffective in achieving desired outcomes. - O Most appropriate setting Children are provided behavioral health services in their home and community to the extent possible.
 Behavioral health services are provided in the most integrated setting appropriate to the child's needs.
-When provided in a residential setting, the setting is the most integrated and most homelike setting that is appropriate to the child's need. - Timeliness Children identified as needing behavioral health services are assessed and served promptly. - Services tailored to the child and family The unique strengths and needs of children and their families dictate the type, mix, and intensity of behavioral health services provided.
-Parents and children are encouraged and assisted to articulate their own strengths and needs, the goals they are seeking, and what services they think are required to meet these goals. - O Stability Behavioral health service plans strive to minimize multiple placements.
+When provided in a residential setting, the setting is the most integrated and most home-like setting that is appropriate to the child's need. - o Timeliness Children identified as needing behavioral health services are assessed and served promptly. - O Services tailored to the child and family The unique strengths and needs of children and their families dictate the type, mix, and intensity of behavioral health services provided.
+Parents and children are encouraged and assisted to articulate their own strengths and needs, the goals they are seeking, and what services they think are required to meet these goals. - Stability Behavioral health service plans strive to minimize multiple placements.
 Service plans identify whether a member is at risk of experiencing a placement disruption and, if so, identify the steps to be taken to minimize or eliminate the risk.
 Behavioral health service plans anticipate crises that might develop and include specific strategies and services that will be employed if a crisis develops.
 In responding to crises, the behavioral health system uses all appropriate behavioral health services to help the child remain at home, minimize placement disruptions, and avoid the inappropriate use of the police and criminal justice system.
-Behavioral health service plans anticipate and appropriately plan for transitions in children's lives, including transitions to new schools and new placements, and transitions to adult services.

-- Respect for the child and family's unique cultural heritage Behavioral health services are provided in a manner that respects the cultural tradition and heritage of the child and family.
-Services are provided in Spanish to children and parents whose primary language is Spanish. - o Independence Behavioral health services include support and training for parents in meeting their child's behavioral health needs, and support and training for children in self- management.
+Behavioral health service plans anticipate and appropriately plan for transitions in children's lives, including transitions to new schools and new placements, and transitions to adult services. - o Respect for the child and family's unique cultural heritage Behavioral health services are provided in a manner that respects the cultural tradition and heritage of the child and family.
+Services are provided in Spanish to children and parents whose primary language is Spanish. - o Independence-Behavioral health services include support and training for parents in meeting their child's behavioral health needs, and support and training for children in self-management.
 Behavioral health service plans identify parents' and children's need for training and support to participate as partners in the assessment process, and in the planning, delivery, and evaluation of services, and provide that such training and support, including transportation assistance, advance discussions, and help with understanding written materials, will be made available. - Connection to natural supports The behavioral health system identifies and appropriately utilizes natural supports available from the child and parents' own network of associates, including friends and neighbors, and from community organizations, including service and religious organizations.